-The Artist is responsible for the structural design of all elements of the art piece including foundation and attachment design and the delivery to the site.
-The City is responsible for the construction of the foundation and installation.
-The method, materials and schedule for installation shall be coordinated with and approved by the Director of Tourism and Culture Division or his/her designate before any fabrication occurs.
+The Artist is responsible for the structural design of all elements of the art piece including foundation and attachment design.
+The Artist is responsible for delivery to the site.
+Installation shall be the responsibility of the City.
+The method, materials and schedule for installation shall be coordinated with and approved by the Director of Tourism and Culture Division or his / her designate before any fabrication occurs.
+If approved the City may contract the artist to undertake the installation as a separate contract and pay an additional fee.
+The City typically budgets a maximum of 20% of the project award for the foundation and installation.
+Where a complex foundation and installation is proposed that could exceed this amount the City may require the Artists to revise the design or to cover the additional costs for the artist's budget.

-Art works that require extensive ongoing maintenance on a weekly or monthly basis such as fountains or types of planted materials are discouraged.
+Art works that require extensive ongoing maintenance on a weekly or monthly basis such as fountains or planted materials are discouraged.
+Art works that require hard wired electrical connections are discouraged, although low maintenance solar options would be considered if the components were incorporated into the Art work(s).